bgilmer77/HowTo-Configure-OpenVAS/kali-openvas-howto.md

 Therefore we are recommending a stand-alone configuration on a small system such as an Intel NUC using Kali as the only operating system.
 VM installations work perfectly fine if you want to experiment with OpenVAS, but for long-running, intense scans touching a large number of systems, we have found that a stand-alone box is best.

-If you are familiar with other Linux distributions, you know that it is highly desirable to have your own user account and only invoke ROOT powers when necessary to perform a specific task that requires them.
-In Kali you will find that the default account is the ROOT account, and that you are not offered the option to set up another user during installation.
-This is because many of the utilities including OpenVAS

 ## Install Kali Linux

 Download and verify current version of Kali Linux for your operating system according to the latest directions from [https://www.kali.org/downloads/](https://www.kali.org/downloads/).

 Note that you will need somewhere around 20 Gigabytes of free space on your drive to install Kali Linux and OpenVAS.

+Begin the installation and answer the configuration questions.
+Note that not all of the questions are listed here.

 + Boot from disk image
 + Select "Install" from the menu
 + Select your language and keyboard options as required
 + Guided - Use Entire Disk
 + Choose disk partitioning layout (we choose the All files in one partition layout)
-+	Use a network mirror
-+	Install GRUB loader
++ Do not use an HTTP proxy unless your network requires it
++ When asked to choose the software to install, accept the defaults
 + Remove ISO media and reboot

 ## Update Kali to most recent version
 Note - this may take a *long* time.
-+	Log in as `root` using the password you set during the installation
++ Log in using the username and password you entered during installation

-+	Open a terminal window by clicking on the terminal on the screen
++ Open a terminal window by clicking on the terminal in the upper left corner of the screen
++ Change to the `root` user by using the `sudo` command as follows

+`myusername@kali:-$ sudo su -`

 + use `apt` to get an updated list of available packages and then install updates

 `root@kali:~# apt update && apt upgrade -y`